JosephMartin610/thinkful_data_science_flex_capstone_news_shares/README.md

 - The dataset was created by retrieving content of all articles published on Mashable from January 7, 2013 to January 7, 2015.
 - There are numerous potential features available, which are categorized as shown in this [table](https://github.com/JosephMartin610/thinkful_data_science_flex_capstone_news_shares/blob/main/feature_categories.png) from the research article.

-The data file is availble [here](https://github.com/JosephMartin610/thinkful_data_science_flex_data_files/blob/main/OnlineNewsPopularity.csv) in another repository.
+The data file is available [here](https://github.com/JosephMartin610/thinkful_data_science_flex_data_files/blob/main/OnlineNewsPopularity.csv) in another repository.
 The information file is available [here](https://github.com/JosephMartin610/thinkful_data_science_flex_capstone_news_shares/blob/main/OnlineNewsPopularity.names).

 **Jupyter Notebook**